juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 JuiceFS CSI uses a decoupled architecture where the driver components and Mount Pod (or Sidecar) run completely independently.
 Therefore, upgrading the mount image involves 2 phases:

-1. Modify the CSI driver's ConfigMap configuration to update the mount image.
-For older CSI driver versions that don't yet support ConfigMap, you need to update environment variables and restart the CSI driver components.
+1. Modify the CSI Driver's ConfigMap configuration to update the mount image.
+For older versions that don't yet support ConfigMap, you need to update environment variables and restart the CSI Driver components.
 1. Update the JuiceFS mount points in the cluster.
 Depending on the scenario and version, this step supports two upgrade methods: smooth upgrade and application restart upgrade:
-   - [Smooth Upgrade](#smooth-upgrade): Only applicable to Mount Pod scenarios, requires CSI driver v0.25.0 or later, and has specific requirements for the currently running JuiceFS client version: community edition 1.2.1 or later, enterprise edition 5.1.0 or later.
+   - [Smooth Upgrade](#smooth-upgrade): Only applicable to Mount Pod scenarios, requires CSI Driver v0.25.0 or later, and has specific requirements for the currently running JuiceFS client version: community edition 1.2.1 or later, enterprise edition 5.1.0 or later.
 This method allows upgrading already-created Mount Pods without rebuilding application Pods, which is our most recommended upgrade approach.
-   - [Application Restart Upgrade](#downtime-upgrade): This method requires rebuilding the application Pod to upgrade the mount image and is suitable for older CSI driver versions.
+   - [Application Restart Upgrade](#downtime-upgrade): This method requires rebuilding the application Pod to upgrade the mount image and is suitable for older CSI Driver versions.
 Additionally, if your cluster uses Sidecar mode to mount JuiceFS, this mode does not support smooth upgrade and must use the application Pod rebuild method.

 ## Phase 1: Modify Configuration and Update Mount Image {#update-mount-image}